plone/training/docs/volto_customization/intro.md

 - Volto Generator
 - Plone 6!

 Before we dive into the content of this training, I'd like to make a helpful suggestion.
-If you're new to Volto and React or feel like you could benefit from a refresher, it might be a great idea to [explore some existing Volto and React training resources](https://www.youtube.com/playlist?list=PLGN9BI-OAQkTVkkJfSMHu-l-_AVW_uoRf) that can provide you with a solid foundation.
+If you're new to Volto and React or feel like you could benefit from a refresher, it might be a great idea to <a target="_blank" href="https://www.youtube.com/playlist?list=PLGN9BI-OAQkTVkkJfSMHu-l-_AVW_uoRf">explore some existing Volto and React training resources</a> that can provide you with a solid foundation.
 These resources can serve as valuable supplements to what we'll cover here.

 We have designed this training to be beginner-friendly, but having some prior exposure to these technologies can be advantageous.
 It will help you grasp the concepts more quickly and make the learning experience even more enjoyable.